FourElementsCapital/jitsi_calendar/README.md

 3. Choose Pack extension Option
 4. Select the root directory of the extension to pack
 5. The result is a CRX file and, if you do this for the first time, a private key used for later updates.
-6. Drag and drop the '.crx' extension file onto the Extensions page from step 1 ( crx file should likely be in your Downloads directory )
+6. Drag and drop the '.crx' extension file onto the Extensions page from step 5
 7. Install